 Another dog-themed GC, the Collie garbage collector (original paper predates TSX) presents a production quality parallel collector that minimizes pauses and allows scaling to large heaps.
 Opdahl has another description of the Collie algorithm It is presumably deployed now for TSX in Azul’s commercial ZING JVM product which claims to scale upto 2TB of heap memory.

 StackTrack is an efficient algorithm to do automatic memory reclaim for parallel data structures using hardware transactions, out performing existing techniques such as hazard pointers.
+It requires recompiling the program with a special patched gcc compiler, and automatically creates variable-length transactions for functions freeing memory.
+The technique could be potentially used even without special compilers.

 Peters use lock elision to parallelize a micro kernel For a micro kernel a big lock is fine and finds that RTM lock elision outperforms fine grained locking due to less single thread overhead.